Ridzz23/cse15l-lab-reports/LabReport1.md

 <br>

 ![Image](cat_blank.png)
 > The `cat` command requires an argument.
 Since I did not provide an argument above, the `cat` command did not execute anything.
 Instead, it was waiting for an argument.
 This is because it can not read the contents of a file if there is no file path provided.
 I used Ctrl + C to forcefully terminate the running process.
+The current working directory remains as `home/`.
 <br>

 ![Image](cat_folder.png)
 > The `cat` command does not work if we provide the path of a directory.
 This is because it can not read the contents of a folder.
 Instead, it errors out by stating that `lecture1/` is a directory.
+The current working directory remains as `home/`.
 <br>

 ![Image](cat_file.png)
 > Here the `cat` command reads the contents of the file provided and prints it out.
+The current working directory remains as `home/`.
 <br>

 ![Image](cat_file2.png)
 > This command can be used to read the contents of one or more files.
-In this case, I provided 2 file paths and the `cat` command read the contents of both files and printed them out in the same as I provided the paths.
+In this case, I have provided 2 file paths and the `cat` command reads the contents of both files and printed them out in the same as I provided the paths.
+The current working directory remains as `home/`.
 <br>